garrandall/popular-music-data/tracks/let-s-go--round-again-average-white-band.md

 Baby, I'm back
 And right away I have come to you
 To see if the love that we knew before
-Has past the test of time, ooh
+Has past the test of time, oh
 Time could change almost everything
 Sometimes it seems the better side are the
 Feelings we once shared